Dinesh-D-2000/Automated-Testing-Framework-for-Digital-Car-Instrument-Clusters/README.md

 ## Test Case 1

-1. Click on the Tire pressure button in the HMI and wait for 7 seconds.
-Verify the Tire pressure icon is displayed on the HMI.
+<b><i>1.
+Click on the Tire pressure button in the HMI and wait for 7 seconds.
+Verify the Tire pressure icon is displayed on the HMI.</i></b>

 For this test case, the script is written in `test_basic_hmi.py`.
 The script execution is recorded and presented below.